ifdao/zkpass-contract/README.md

   * S stands for TLS server
   * Q stands for P-initiated queries
   * R stands for S Reply data
-  * enc_key represents the key of the encrypted data in TLS
+  * enc_key stands for the key of the encrypted data in TLS
-  * mac_key represents the MAC key in TLS
+  * mac_key stands for the MAC key in TLS
   * t stands for Digest

 ## Three Stages: